deepdivedan/codeathon2018/README.md

-# codeathon2018
+# Deep Dive Code-A-Thon 2018

-Deep Dive Code-A-Thon 2018
+_Check out our Rules, FAQ, and Code of Conduct in the files in this repo._